shawnlsj97/Amazon-Clone/docs/index.md

 <img src="./media/auth/1.PNG" width="350">

+Users will be redirected to the sign up / in page.

 <img src="./media/auth/2.png" width="350">

 After signing up / in, the header will be updated to reflect that the user is signed in.